Iraq calls for foreign troops to leave after U.S. killing of Iranian commander

 Hundreds of thousands of mourners, many chanting, beating their chests and wailing in grief, turned out across Iran to show their respects after Soleimani’s body was returned to a hero’s welcome.

-Sayyed Hassan Nasrallah, leader of Lebanon’s powerful, Iran-allied Hezbollah movement, said the U.S. military in the Middle East would pay the price for Soleimani’s death and U.S. soldiers would go home in coffins.

-Pompeo rejected suggestions that the U.S. intelligence that led to the strike on Soleimani was thin.
+Pompeo rejected suggestions that the U.S. intelligence that led to the strike on the general was thin.

 “The intelligence assessment made clear that no action - allowing Soleimani to continue his plotting and his planning, his terror campaign - created more risk than taking the action that we took last week,” he said on ABC’s “This Week” show.